aws-cloudformation/cloudformation-cli/README.md

 To validate the schema, use the `validate` command.

 This command is automatically run whenever one attempts to submit a resource or module.
-Any module fragments will be automatically validated via [`cfn-lint`](https://github.com/aws-cloudformation/cfn-python-lint/), however any warnings or errors detected by [`cfn-lint`](https://github.com/aws-cloudformation/cfn-python-lint/) will not cause this step to fail.
+Errors will prevent you from submitting your resource/module.
+Module fragments will additionally be validated via [`cfn-lint`](https://github.com/aws-cloudformation/cfn-python-lint/) (but resulting warnings will not cause this step to fail).

 ```bash
 cfn validate